Shame If Something Happened

 [makes a gun with his hand and points it to the back of his own head]

 Bobby: One...
 Two...
 To the back of the head.
 You think about that.

 - A standard tactic of the evil Girl Guides in You're Skitting Me.

 - Variation in the first episode of Sherlock.
-After kidnapping Dr. Watson, Mycroft says he "worries about Sherlock" in an attempt to get Watson to spy on Sherlock.
-Watson assumes this is a threat, only to discover later that Sherlock's "archenemy" is really his brother who is legitimately concerned about him.
+After kidnapping Dr. Watson, a sinister gentleman says he "worries about Sherlock" in an attempt to get Watson to spy on Sherlock for him.
+Watson assumes this is a threat, only to discover later that Sherlock's "archenemy" is not Moriarty, as viewers familiar with the books probably expected, but rather Sherlock's brother Mycroft who is legitimately concerned about him.

 - Used in nearly every episode of The Vampire Diaries.
 By every major character.
 Against every other major character.

 - In the Cold Case episode "Sandhogs", the victim, an avid union activist, is threatened by one of his opponents.
 He dismisses the threat, warning the man that if anything happens to him, no one would believe that it was an accident and that everyone would quickly and correctly suspect him.
 The man agrees, but then reveals that he wasn't really threatening him, stating, "But who's going to care if some random colored woman goes missing on her way home from work?", thus telling him that he'll harm his girlfriend if he doesn't back off.

 - In an episode of Barney Miller the squad discovers that someone is going around shaking down business owners in the neighborhood on the basis of a spurious rumor that the stationhouse is being closed.
 Nobody will come forward as a witness because, with the police gone they're the only protection available.
 But then one business gets robbed and the extortionists don't do anything about it - now he'll press charges!